 So I ate in a healthy way, saw a rolfer and did psychotherapy, slowed down and worked part time for a year, took a second year to stop working and relax more fully, and then changed careers altogether.
 My fatigue progressed despite these changes.
 It increased from intermittent periods of exhaustion between periods of normal health where I could still bike, ski, windsurf, hike and work – to a steady state of perpetual exhaustion that felt “death-like.”
 I eventually got to the point where I had to lay on my bed for a while after taking a shower and schedule rest periods between work hours because I was completely spent all of the time.

-In 2009 I had difficulty working even 1o to 15 hours a week and applied for disability.
+In 2009 I had difficulty working even 10 to 15 hours a week and applied for disability.
 It was stressful and scary to watch my health deteriorate despite everything I was doing.
 Within a week of stopping work, the years of pushing through caught up with me and I became almost completely bed-ridden for 9 months.
-I had trouble sitting up, standing, or walking for more than a few minutes at a time.
-Talking, especially on the phone, was exhausting as was taking a shower or drying my hair.
-I hired someone to deliver my groceries and cook for me.
+I had trouble sitting up, standing, or walking for more than a few minutes at a time (probably POTS aka postural orthostatic tachycardia syndrome).
+Talking, especially on the phone, was exhausting, as was taking a shower or drying my hair.
+I paid someone to deliver my groceries and cook for me.

 The Aha Moment and a Change of Perspective